ceth-x86/words/README.md

 # Initialize the database
 lein run init

-# Add a new word (all parameters must be in quotes)
+# Add a new word or meaning (all parameters must be in quotes)
 lein run add "word" "transcription" "description" "translation" "examples"

+# Add a new meaning to an existing word
+lein run add-meaning "word" "transcription" "description" "translation" "examples"

 # Show all words in the database
 lein run show

-# Get a specific word
+# Get a specific word with all its meanings
 lein run get "word"

-# Update an existing word
+# Update a specific meaning
-lein run update "word" "new_transcription" "new_description" "new_translation" "new_examples"
+lein run update-meaning "meaning_id" "new_transcription" "new_description" "new_translation"

+# Delete a specific meaning
+lein run delete-meaning "meaning_id"

-# Delete a word
+# Delete a word and all its meanings
 lein run delete "word"

+# Add an example to a meaning
+lein run add-example "meaning_id" "example_text"

 # Search for words
 lein run search "term"